• Outlook User

 • Find messages in a conversation

-• Use VBA to create an Outlook Search Folder for Sender
+• Create an Outlook Search Folder for Sender

 • Search for All Messages from Contact and Display in New Window